RachitVig/custom_map/README.md

 - ✅ Type-safe development with `@types/google.maps`
 - ✅ Secure API key management using Parcel environment variables
 - ✅ Dynamic Google Maps script loading
-- ✅ Automatic InfoWindow management (only one open at a time)
+- ✅ Automatic InfoWindow handling
-- ✅ Easy to extend with any custom domain model (User, Company, Store, etc.)
+- ✅ Easy extension with any custom domain model (`User`, `Company`, `Store`, etc.)
+- ✅ Uses Faker.js for generating realistic mock data

+---

+# 🌱 Why Open Source?

+This project was originally created as part of my learning journey while exploring TypeScript, Object-Oriented Programming, and software design principles.

+During this process, I implemented concepts like:

+- Interfaces and contracts
+- Inversion of Control (IoC)
+- Dependency Inversion Principle
+- Loose coupling
+- Reusable architecture patterns
+- Working with external APIs
+- Environment variable management

+I decided to open-source this project because I believe this implementation can help other developers who are learning similar concepts.

+My goal is to share a practical example of how these concepts can be applied in a real-world project structure.

+Feel free to explore, learn from it, improve it, and contribute.

 ---